chapel-lang/chapel/doc/rst/language/spec/interoperability.rst

 If an optional ``external-name`` is supplied, it provides the name of the symbol(s) in C, where the given Chapel identifier(s) are used to refer to them within Chapel code.

-is the name
-used when interacting with external code, while it is used verbatim as the name of the external type alias.

 Fixed-size C array types can be described within Chapel using its homogeneous tuple type.
 For example, the C typedef